dart-archive/www.dartlang.org/src/site/effective-dart/design/index.markdown

 {% endprettify %}
 </div>

-### PREFER optional parameters over requiring the user to pass a special nonce value to omit a parameter.
+### AVOID mandatory parameters that permit nonce values.
 {:.no_toc}

-If the user is logically omitting a parameter, prefer letting them actually omit it instead of forcing them to pass `null`, an empty string or some other sentinel value that means "did not pass".
+If the user is logically omitting a parameter, prefer letting them actually omit it by making the parameter optional instead of forcing them to pass `null`, an empty string, or some other sentinel value that means "did not pass".

-It is terser and helps prevent bugs where a sentinel value like `null` is accidentally passed when the user thought they were providing a real value.
+Omitting the parameter is more terse and helps prevent bugs where a sentinel value like `null` is accidentally passed when the user thought they were providing a real value.

 <div class="good">
 {% prettify dart %}